 Entry to federal politics

-On the election of the Liberal-CP coalition government led by RG Menzies in December 1949, McEwen became Minister for Commerce and Agriculture and served in that portfolio until 11 January 1956.
+On the election of the Liberal–Country Party coalition government led by Robert Menzies in December 1949, McEwen became Minister for Commerce and Agriculture and served in that portfolio until 11 January 1956.

-McEwen became both Country Party leader and Deputy Prime Minister when Fadden retired as CP leader on 26 March 1958.
-He held these positions in both RG Menzies’, and then Harold Holt’s, Liberal-CP coalition governments.
+McEwen became both Country Party leader and Deputy Prime Minister when Fadden retired as Country Party leader on 26 March 1958.
+He held these positions in both Menzies’, and then Harold Holt’s, Liberal–Country Party coalition governments.

 McEwen travelled widely in Europe, Asia, North America and Pacific regions, attending conferences on trade and tariffs.
-A determined, hard bargainer in such venues and a vigorous defender of Australian interests in agriculture, industry and commerce, he became widely known by his nickname, ‘Black Jack’.
+A determined, hard bargainer in such venues and a vigorous defender of Australian interests in agriculture, industry and commerce, he became widely known by the nickname ‘Black Jack’.

 Prime Minister John McEwen

-As Deputy Prime Minister when HE Holt disappeared and was presumed drowned, McEwen was commissioned as Prime Minister until the governing parties appointed a replacement for Holt.
-He held the position for three weeks, from 19 December 1967–10 January 1968, when the Liberals elected John Grey Gorton as their new leader.
+As Deputy Prime Minister when Harold Holt disappeared, and was presumed drowned, McEwen was commissioned as Prime Minister until the governing parties appointed a replacement.
+He held the position for three weeks, from 19 December 1967 to 10 January 1968, when the Liberals elected John Grey Gorton as their new leader.

 Life beyond politics

-After leaving parliament (only five weeks before W McMahon replaced JG Gorton as Prime Minister), McEwen retired to his grazing property at Stanhope, where he resided until his death almost ten years later.
+After leaving parliament (only five weeks before McMahon replaced Gorton as Prime Minister), McEwen retired to his grazing property at Stanhope, where he resided until his death almost 10 years later.
 He died in Melbourne on 20 November 1980.